strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/only-better-sqlite3-for-sqlite.md

 ### Notes

-Strapi 5 uses the `better-sqlite3` package for SQLite databases under the hood.
-Knex rewrites the `sqlite` option as `better-sqlite3`.
+Strapi 5 uses the `better-sqlite3` package for SQLite databases under the hood and rewrites the `sqlite` option as `better-sqlite3` for Knex.

 ### Manual procedure